pengbao001/capstone_project/README.md

 ### Remote Deployment (UCI VPN)

 System is hosted at **http://172.27.135.4:8501/** (requires UCI VPN access)

-To deploy to remote server:

-1. SSH into server
-2. Clone repository
-3. Copy pre-trained models and dataset to `/artifacts/`
-4. Run `docker-compose up -d` (background mode)
-5. Configure firewall/reverse proxy for external access

 **Note:** Current setup is **single-user, no authentication**.
 Not recommended for multi-tenant or production healthcare environments.